SESYNC-ci/basic-Shiny-lesson/docs/_slides/reactive.md

 ===

-Don't forget to add a corresponding `dataTableOutput()` to the user interface.
+Too see the data table output, add a corresponding `dataTableOutput()` to the user interface and place it in the main panel.